Kerrick/google/README.md

 This library has only been tested against Ruby 1.9.3.
 Other versions might be supported, but they haven't been tested.

+## Notable Forks

+* [21croissants/google](https://github.com/21croissants/google): Google Search in your command line, then copy a search result link to your clipboard (OS X, Linux, Win)

 ## Acknowledgements

 This gem is [Powered by Google](http://www.google.com).